lokidoki102/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC11 - Edit contact details**
+**Use case: UC11 - Edit buyer details**

 **MSS:**

-1. User requests to <u>view all contacts (UC04)</u>.
-2. User requests to edit the details of a specific person in the list.
+1. User executes the command to edit a Buyer in EstateEase.
-3. EstateEase updates the details of the specific person selected by the user.
+2. EstateEase updates the details of the specific buyer selected by the user.

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The given index is invalid.
-    * 2a1.
+    * 1a1.
 EstateEase shows an error message.

       Use case ends.

-* 2b.
+* 1b.
 The new value for the field being updated is not valid.
-    * 2b1.
-EstateEase shows error message, indicating the nature of the invalid input.
+    * 1b1.
+EstateEase shows format error message.

       Use case ends.

-**Use case: UC12 - Filter out buyers**

-**MSS:**

-1. User requests to view only buyers that are still looking for a houses or those that have already gotten their house.
-2. EstateEase shows a list of all his/her house buyers based on the filter (i.e. still looking for a house).
+* 1c.
+The edited name field already exists in EstateEase.
+    * 1c1.
+EstateEase error message, indicating that the person already exists.

       Use case ends.

-**Extensions**

-* 1a.
-There are no buyers that match the filter.
-    * 1a1.
-EstateEase displays a message stating that the list is empty.

-      Use case ends.
+**Use case: UC12 - Edit seller details**
+This use case is similar to <u>UC11 - Edit buyer details</u>, except it takes in different field (i.e. parameters for name, phone, and email).

 **Use case: UC13 - Match sellers with buyer's preferences**